Events category: Webinar

 The Takaichi Administration and Japan's Peace Constitution

 Amid the Iran conflict, the United States, under the Trump administration, has pressured Japan and other allies to provide support, particularly regarding the situation in the Strait of Hormuz.
 At the same time, Article 9 of the Japanese Constitution – enacted after World War II – has played an important role in shaping Japan’s response.
-In this webinar, Professor Koichi Nakano will explain the shifting and contested boundaries of what Japan can and cannot do under Article 9 of the Japanese Constitution.
+In this webinar, moderated by Dr Alexander Rotard, Professor Koichi Nakano explained the shifting and contested boundaries of what Japan can and cannot do under Article 9 of the Japanese Constitution.

 21 April 2026